Defent/DMS_Exile/README.md

 ## Changelog:
+#### September 13, 2015 (11:45 PM CST-America):
+* Updated parameter type for "DMS_dynamicText_Size", as well as commented out description for "dynamicTextRequest".
+Will try to work on functionality for it soon.
+* Improved cleaning of AI units.
+There may still be issues, specifically with launchers.
+If there are, please let me know, and test it.
+The more info I have, the quicker it can be fixed :)

 #### September 13, 2015 (1:00 AM CST-America):
 * New config value: ```DMS_AI_WP_Radius_base``` .
 Tiny waypoint radius for "base defence".
 * New mission: "mercbase".
 Known issue: Stuff gets messed up when the mission spawns on a steep slope.
 Blame BIS for breaking "BIS_fnc_findSafePos" :P